Ioana-P/MLEng_vs_DScientist_analysis/README.md

     * Excluding posts that DON'T mention cloud services at all, the mean number of times an DS job post mentions cloud services is 2.22

 ## Advertising salary:
-The percentage of jobs in our sample that openly state any kind of salary range is 34.37
+From the sample of 2211 jobs we collected, the percentage of job posts where we have been unable to detect salary information is 61.7%

+Looking at the breakdown
     * The percentage of DS jobs in our sample that openly state any kind of salary range is     37.06
     * The percentage of ML Eng jobs in our sample that openly state any kind of salary range is 32.21
+    * The percentage of DA jobs in our sample that openly state any kind of salary range is